no4ni/scaleSmooth/README.md

 Very very fast - Very slow, and you can't process multiple images at the same time without losing speed<br><br>

 - **scaleBAContrast**<br>
-Defined grid structure, little contrasty and may be present Gibbs ringing artifacts\r\n\r\nVery very fast - Very slow, and you can't process multiple images at the same time without losing speed<br>
+Defined grid structure, little contrasty and may be present Gibbs ringing artifacts<br>
 Very very fast - Very slow, and you can't process multiple images at the same time without losing speed<br><br>

+- **scaleBASmoothContrast**<br>
+Сontrasty and may be present grid structure<br>
+Very very fast - Very slow, and you can't process multiple images at the same time without losing speed<br><br>

 - **scaleBAmonochrome**<br>
 Smooth, curve and same time sharpness result, but monochrome (colors may be distorted)<br>
+Very slow, and you can't process multiple images at the same time without losing speed<br><br>

+- **scaleBAmonochrome2**<br>
+Sharpness edges, but colors may be distorted<br>
 Very slow, and you can't process multiple images at the same time without losing speed<br><br>

 - **scaleBAExtremum**<br>